-The days of monitoring networks filled with devices that you can touch and feel.
-Now so many services are virtualized that it can be a struggle to keep track of the applications that SMEs rely on.
+The days of monitoring networks filled with devices that you can touch and feel are now gone.
+Now so many services are virtualized that it can be a struggle to keep track of the business applications that SMEs rely on.
 Application mapping tools have become an essential part of application monitoring.

 - SolarWinds Server & Application Monitor (FREE TRIAL) A monitor for your servers and all firmware and software that runs on them.
 Includes a mapping function that shows the location of servers and also creates a software inventory for each machine.

 - Datadog APM Service Map (FREE TRIAL) A cloud-based infrastructure monitoring system that includes live data exchange visualizations and application dependency mapping.

 - Site24x7 Application Performance Monitor (FREE TRIAL) A cloud-based monitoring system that covers network, serer, and website performance as well as applications.

 - ManageEngine Applications Manager (FREE TRIAL) A leading application and server manager that includes automated and on-demand discovery for hardware and software with a mapping feature.

 - Dynatrace An AI-driven performance monitoring system that includes automated equipment and software discovery and mapping.